denislavs/TikTok-Claims-Classification-Project/README.md

 ## 3. Findings

-The TikTok Claims Classification Analysis revealed several important insights:
+The TikTok Claims Classification Analysis uncovered several important insights:
-• The dataset contains a relatively balanced split between videos labeled as claims and opinions, with 49.6% of the videos classified as claims.
+• The dataset contains a relatively balanced split between videos labeled as claims and opinions.
 • Engagement (views, likes, shares) is significantly higher for claim videos compared to opinion videos.
 • Videos from banned authors tend to have disproportionately higher engagement compared to those from active authors.

 **3.1.
 Distribution of Claim Status**

 ![output_20_0](https://github.com/user-attachments/assets/6a118ca6-884a-4805-a3db-f43a3e62b84d)
-The pie chart reveals that 49.6% of the videos are labeled as claims, 48.9% as opinions, and 1.5% have missing claim status.
+The dataset shows a near-even distribution of videos, with 49.6% labeled as claims, 48.9% as opinions, and 1.5% missing claim status.

 **3.2.
 Mean vs. Median View Counts by Claim Status**